-In this latest iteration of the tale, Whannell has shifted the viewpoint from the titular villain to his abused girlfriend and principal victim, Cecilia Kass (Elizabeth Moss).
+In this latest iteration of the tale, Whannell has shifted the viewpoint from the titular villain to his abused girlfriend and principal victim, Cecilia Kass (Elisabeth Moss).
 In effect, Whannell’s film is a repulsive sci-fi/horror reimagining of Sleeping with the Enemy (1991) and its ilk: psychological thrillers in which a woman flees (and eventually fights back against) a monstrous, tyrannical partner.
 It’s the sort of high concept that could have been cheesy, but the filmmaker transforms it into a harrowing experience through icy art-horror style, shocking violence, and a smart understanding of the story’s acute metaphorical resonance.
 The existence of an invisible man turns every negative space into a potential threat, after all, a phenomenon that maps disturbingly well onto the PTSD from an emotionally and/or physically abusive relationship.
 Whannell’s The Invisible Man takes this awful but all-too-common situation and cranks it up into the stuff of nightmares: an abusive ex who could be any place at any time and can act with absolute impunity.

 The film’s opening scene constitutes a thrillingly assured bit of nearly wordless storytelling, as Cecilia executes a nerve-wracking, early-morning escape from the modernist cliffside estate of her billionaire Silicon Valley boyfriend, Adrian Griffin (Oliver Jackson-Cohen).
 Everything the viewer needs to know about Cecilia, the house, and the relationship-cum-captivity she’s fleeing is conveyed in this passage.
 Her carefully planned self-extraction scheme encounters some unexpected setbacks, however, and it concludes with a narrow escape in her sister’s car after a bloody and terrifying scuffle with an enraged Adrian.
 For the next few weeks, Cecilia remains in hiding at the home of James (Aldis Hodge), a San Francisco PD officer, single dad, and apparent long-ago mutual friend of Cecilia and sister Alice (Harriet Dyer).
 James and his teenage daughter, Sydney (Storm Reid), are warm and patient with their unexpected houseguest, which is fortunate for Cecilia, who is still in a state of such heightened dread that she can’t even manage the walk from the front door to the curbside mailbox.

-As it happens, Cecilia doesn’t have to keep her head down for long: Adrian kills himself at some point after her escape, a turn of events that she finds both preposterous and an enormous relief.
+As it happens, Cecilia doesn’t have to keep her head down for long: Shortly after her escape, Adrian kills himself, a turn of events that she finds both preposterous and an enormous relief.
 As Adrian’s younger brother, Tom (Michael Dorman), later explains, he even bequeathed a chunk of his sizable fortune to her.
 For the first time in years, Cecilia dares to entertain some hope for the future, making plans to return to her architecture career – abandoned at Adrian’s insistence – and to share her newfound wealth with others.
 Unfortunately, this is roughly when a series of strange occurrences begin to scuttle into her life.
 At first, Cecilia simply has a vague but unsettling sensation that someone is watching her.
 Then a door opens on its own, a blanket is pulled off her bed, a kitchen knife clatters off a counter.
 Slowly, the weirdness escalates and begins to resemble sabotage.
 Cecilia’s architecture portfolio vanishes, she collapses from a heavy dose of Valium that she doesn’t remember taking, and someone sends her sister a malicious email from her personal account.